 But while he (the son) was still a long way off, his father saw him and was moved with compassion for him, and ran and embraced him and kissed him.~Luke 15:20b NIV

-Several years ago, a friend’s adult daughter abruptly left her family and friends, cutting ties with everyone she knew.
+Years ago, a friend’s adult daughter abruptly left her family and friends, cutting ties with everyone she knew.

 She has always held a tender spot in my heart.
 Most of the time I am able to release her to the Lord’s care, but sometimes she weighs on my heart and I have to pray.